-Test Projects designed and developed by Experts are assumed to be at least viable.
+Test Projects designed and developed by Experts are expected to be at least viable.
+They are the least preferred option.

 The following impartial and proactive quality assurance and control (QAC) measures apply to Test Projects designed by independent designers, including SCMs where they take the role of designer.